Your money-making expert. Financial journalist, TV and radio personality.

 Annuities are complex products, and there are other types available, such as ‘level,’ ‘escalating’ and ‘inflation-linked’ annuities.
 To learn more about these, take a look at our comprehensive annuity rates explained article.

-It’s fair to say that annuities have lost their shine in recent years.
+It’s fair to say that annuities have lost their shine of late.
 This is mostly because rates have been at rock-bottom levels.
 After all, sacrificing a lifetime of pension earnings to buy an annuity that pays a pitiful sum may not seem the wisest of choices.

 Another reason why annuities have lost their shine can be attributed to changes made to pension rules in 2015.

 ‘Pension Freedoms’, as it was called by then-Chancellor George Osborne, gave individuals the power to access their private, defined contribution pension early.
 In other words, the changes made it possible to withdraw every penny from a private pension pot at age 55 – though only 25% could be taken as a tax-free lump sum.